laggron42/Laggrons-Dumb-Cogs/README.md

 You can also set multiple settings, some are required:

-`[p]bmodset` This is the commands that will allow you to set everything:
+`[p]bmodset` This is the command that will allow you to set everything:

 - `[p]bmodset channel <channel mention>` This will set the modlog channel.